Please provide your zip code to see plans in your area.

 The state does not pursue estate recovery from estates valued at $25,000 or less.

 Free volunteer Medicare counseling is available by contacting GeorgiaCares at 1-800-963-5337.
-This is Georgia’s State Health Insurance Assistance Program (SHIP) offered state’s Department of Human Services.
+This is Georgia’s State Health Insurance Assistance Program (SHIP) offered by the state’s Department of Human Services.

 SHIPs can help beneficiaries enroll in Medicare, compare and change Medicare Advantage and Part D plans, and answer questions about state Medigap protections.
 They may also be able to offer referrals to local agencies for services like home care and long-term care.
 This website has more information about GeorgiaCares.